B-lvlax/Pognali/README.md

   * Lazy loading

 #### Some other files
-- .csscomb.json
+- .csscomb.json - configurations for sorting propreties in CSS.
-- .jsbeautifyrc
+- .jsbeautifyrc - configurations for beautifying common files.
-- .htaccess
+- .htaccess - configurations for Apache server.
-- robots.txt
+- robots.txt - configurations for indexing site files.